zhiburt/tabled/README.md

 To print a list of structs or enums as a table, there is 2 ways.

 * Using a builder method, to build table step by step
-* Implement a `Tabled` trait for your type (or anotate your type with a derive macro) and use a iterator of this type.
+* Implement a `Tabled` trait for your type (or annotate your type with a derive macro) and use a iterator of this type.

 A builder method gets handy, when a data schema is unknown,\
 while a typed struct in cases where we know the data structure beforehand.